ClaireLally8/Waggy-Box/README.md

 <h2 align=center id="UX"><strong>User Experience</strong></h2>

 - #### **User Stories**
-    1. As a user, I expect to be able to access the website from any device.
+    1. **As a user**, I expect to be able to access the website from any device.
-    2. As a user I expect any information on the website to be displayed in a clear & concise way
+    2. **As a user** I expect any information on the website to be displayed in a clear & concise way
-    3. As a user, I expect to find information on the website quickly and effectively.
+    3. **As a user**, I expect to find information on the website quickly and effectively.
-    4. As a user, I expect to be able to find out more information about the company.
+    4. **As a user**, I expect to be able to find out more information about the company.
-    5. As a user, I expect to be able to read reviews from customers.
+    5. **As a user**, I expect to be able to read reviews from customers.
-    6. As a user, I expect to be able to get in contact with the site owner for any reason.
+    6. **As a user**, I expect to be able to get in contact with the site owner for any reason.
-    7. As a user, I expect to be able to create an account.
+    7. **As a user**, I expect to be able to create an account.
-    8. As a user I expect my information to be stored on the backend so I don't have to re-enter the same information multiple times.
-    9. As a user, I expect to be able to view information about the subscription I am paying for.
+    9. **As a user**, I expect to be able to view information about the subscription I am paying for.
-    10. As a user, I would like to be able to have an option to change my subscription.
+    10. **As a user**, I would like to be able to have an option to change my subscription.
-    11. As a user, I expect to be able to cancel my membership easily.
+    11. **As a user**, I expect to be able to cancel my membership easily.
-    12. As a user, I expect to be able to review items within the shop.
+    12. **As a user**, I expect to be able to review items within the shop.
-    13. As I user, I expect to be able to gain additional information on this product
+    13. **As a user**, I expect to be able to gain additional information on this product
-    14. As a user, I want to make an informed decision on whether to purchase an item in the shop
+    14. **As a user**, I want to make an informed decision on whether to purchase an item in the shop
-    15. As a user, I expect to be able to review what I'm paying for all stages in the checkout & payment process.
+    15. **As a user**, I expect to be able to review what I'm paying for all stages in the checkout & payment process.
-    16. As a user, I expect to be able to get feedback from the website I am using when I interact with aspects.
+    16. **As a user**, I expect to be able to get feedback from the website I am using when I interact with aspects.

 <a href='#top'><h4 align=right><strong>Back To Top</strong></h4></a>